smcantab/learnscapes/README.md

-**learnscapes** : Learning Representation Through Energy Landscapes
+**learnscapes** : Learning Representation through Energy Landscapes
 ===============================================================

 Tools for the analysis of machine learning from an energy landscape perspective.